 Call STS — diagnostic support

 A remote session pulls the portal event log, generation history, PV voltage readings, and settings audit trail.
 In most cases we can confirm within 30 minutes whether the fault is configuration, grid-side, or hardware — and whether an engineer visit is actually needed.
-From £75.
+Free — £75 only if we fix it remotely.

 GivEnergy solar generation questions answered